sandiegopython/test-driven-django-development/tutorials/04-forms.rst

     ERROR: test_form_error (blog.tests.CommentFormViewTest)
     ----------------------------------------------------------------------
     ...
-    AppError: Bad response: 403 FORBIDDEN (not 200 OK or 3xx redirect for http://localhost/post/1/comment)
+    AppError: Bad response: 403 FORBIDDEN (not 200 OK or 3xx redirect for http://localhost/post/1)
     ...

     ======================================================================
     ERROR: test_form_success (blog.tests.CommentFormViewTest)
     ----------------------------------------------------------------------
     ...
-    AppError: Bad response: 403 FORBIDDEN (not 200 OK or 3xx redirect for http://localhost/post/1/comment)
+    AppError: Bad response: 403 FORBIDDEN (not 200 OK or 3xx redirect for http://localhost/post/1)
     ...

     ----------------------------------------------------------------------
-    Ran 16 tests in 0.118s
+    Ran 16 tests in 0.139s

     FAILED (errors=2)

 We got a HTTP 403 error because we forgot to add the cross-site request forgery token to our form.
 Every HTTP POST request made to our Django site needs to include a CSRF token.
-Let's add that to our template ``templates/blog/create_comment.html``:
+Let's change our form to add a CSRF token field to it:

 .. code-block:: html

-    {% extends "base.html" %}

-    {% block content %}
     <form method="post">
         {% csrf_token %}
         {{ form.as_table }}
         <input type="submit" value="Create Comment">
     </form>
-    {% endblock content %}

-Now only one of our tests fails:
+Now only one test fails:

 .. code-block:: bash